-Wetzlich single vision lenses ensure optimal vision.
-Above all, aspherical and multi-aspherical glasses ensure less distortion.
+Single-vision lenses of WETZLICH ensure optimal vision.
+Above all, aspherical and multi-aspherical lenses ensure less distortion.

 Single-vision lenses are defined as lenses with a single effect (correction of simple ametropia and astigmatism).